Chart Color Schemes

 Gloucester has seen below average employment performance when compared to national benchmarks

-Gloucester has a diverse workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 3.2% as of June 2025.
+Gloucester has a balanced workforce comprising white and blue-collar jobs.
+Manufacturing and industrial sectors are prominent, with an unemployment rate of 3.2% and estimated employment growth of 1.0% in the past year.

 Frequently Asked Questions - Employment